COASTAL AND MARINE MYCOLOGY - BIOL 359

 Required Textbook or Supplies:

-- A Hand Lens of at least 10x magnification (will include recommendations)
+- A Hand Lens of at least 10x magnification (will provide recommendations to registered students)

 - A field notebook with “Rite in the Rain” paper (Example - Rite in the Rain All-Weather Side-Spiral Notebook, 4 5/8" x 7", Yellow Cover, Field Pattern (No. 353N) - Seller: Amazon